Environmental, social, and governance: Relationship between ESG and Corporate Valuation

-Several studies have questioned the assumption that increased investment in ESG criteria always contributes to corporate value.
+Empirical research on the relationship between environmental, social, and governance (ESG) practices and corporate value has produced mixed findings.
+Some studies report a positive association between certain ESG indicators and measures of firm performance that are linked to market valuation.
+However, several studies have questioned the assumption that increased investment in ESG criteria always contributes to corporate value.
 Some researchers suggest that excessive investment or over-monitoring of ESG initiatives can not only be ineffective but also counterproductive to a firm's valuation.
 In certain cases, overinvestment in ESG by firms or excessive oversight by investors may limit expected benefits.

 In this context, research suggests that the relationship between ESG performance and corporate valuation may be non-linear, exhibiting polynomial characteristics such as inverted U-shaped patterns.
 This implies the existence of an optimal level of ESG investment where benefits to corporate valuation are maximised, beyond which diminishing returns or even adverse effects may arise.